Francisco Rodríguez (economist)

 Francisco R. Rodríguez is an economist from Venezuela.
 He is the Rice Family Professor of the Practice of International and Public Affairs at the University of Denver's Josef Korbel School of International Studies and a senior research fellow at the Center for Economic and Policy Research.

 From 2000 to 2004, he served as the head of the economic and financial advisory of the Venezuelan National Assembly (Spanish: Oficina de Asesoría Económica y Financiera de Asamblea Nacional).
-Rodríguez led the research team of the United Nations’ Human Development Report Office from 2008 to 2011.
+Rodríguez led the research team of the United Nations' Human Development Report Office from 2008 to 2011.
 He was chief economist at Torino Economics, the economic analysis branch of New York-based Torino Capital, between 2016 and 2019, and served as policy advisor for presidential candidate Henri Falcón in 2018.

 Career

+Rodríguez served as an Assistant Professor in the Department of Economics at the University of Maryland at College Park from 1998 to 2000.

 From 2000 to 2004, Rodríguez served as the head of the economic and financial advisory of the National Assembly of Venezuela.

+He was an Assistant Professor of Economics and Latin American Studies at Wesleyan University (2005–2009) and a Professor of Public Policy at the Instituto de Estudios Superiores de Administración (2004–2005).

+He was Head of Research at the United Nations Human Development Report from 2008 to 2011.

 Rodríguez joined Bank of America Merrill Lynch in August 2011 as Chief Andean Economist, covering the economies of Colombia, Ecuador, Peru and Venezuela.
 In 2012 he predicted that Chávez would be re-elected during the presidential elections that year.
 He joined Torino Economics, the economic analysis branch of New York-based Torino Capital in July 2016 as chief economist.
 He left Torino Economics on 3 September 2019.

 In May 2016, Rodríguez was part of a group of economists under an initiative promoted by the Union of South American Nations (UNASUR) to present an economic stabilization program to the government of Nicolás Maduro, who until then had refused to implement necessary monetary and fiscal reforms to contain prices, stabilize the exchange rate and foster production recovery.
 The plan was shelved by the Maduro administration.

 Henri Falcón and Rodríguez stated that the 2018 Venezuelan presidential election was not valid.

-Rodríguez served as an International Affairs Fellow in International Economics at the Council on Foreign Relations and as a Visiting Scholar in the Fiscal Affairs Department of the International Monetary Fund during 2021-2022.
 He was a Visiting Fellow at the Kellogg Institute for International Studies at the University of Notre Dame in 2020-21 and in the spring of 2005.
+Rodríguez served as an International Affairs Fellow in International Economics at the US Council on Foreign Relations and as a Visiting Scholar in the Fiscal Affairs Department of the International Monetary Fund during 2021-2022.

-In 2020, he was the Greenleaf Visiting Professor of Latin American Studies at Tulane University.
+He is the Greenleaf Visiting Professor of Latin American studies at Tulane University.

-His experience in international organizations includes his role as Head of Research at the Human Development Report Office of the United Nations Development Programme from 2008 to 2011.
-He was an Assistant Professor of Economics and Latin American Studies at Wesleyan University (2005–2009) and a Professor of Public Policy at the Instituto de Estudios Superiores de Administración (2004–2005).
-Rodríguez also served as an Assistant Professor in the Department of Economics at the University of Maryland at College Park from 1998 to 2000.